Stratified Permutational Berry--Esseen Bounds and Their Applications to Statistics

 Second, \cite{bolthausen1984estimate} and \cite{chen2011normal} utilized the truncated matrix $A'$ in their proofs, while \cite{chen2015error} did not.
-We also employ the idea of truncation.
-Utilizing truncation, we only need to consider matrices in the family of $M_n^1$.
-It implies $|T|\le 4$ in $\mathcal A_2$ and simplifies the proof for the first bound of Theorem \ref{theorem:beb}.
-In addition, the condition $\theta>0$ in the second bound only relies on the truncated matrix $A'$ and is robust to extreme values in the original matrix $A$.
+We employ the idea of truncation.
+Utilizing truncation, we only need to consider matrices in $M_n^1$.
+It implies $|T|\le 4$ in $\mathcal A_2$ and simplifies the proof of Theorem \ref{theorem:beb}.

-Third, both \cite{chen2011normal} and our proof use zero-bias transformation, while \cite{bolthausen1984estimate} and \cite{chen2015error} did not.
-Since the normal approximation of $W_{A,\pi}$ in Wasserstein distance can be bounded by the $L_1$ norm difference between $W_{A,\pi}$ and its zero-bias transformation (see \eqref{eq:relation between d_W and L1}) and further bounded by third moment (see \eqref{eq:bound for A1 in main}), we can directly obtain the Wasserstein distance BEB for stratified linear permutation statistics as a byproduct in Theorem \ref{thm:Wasserstein BEB} below.
+Third, both \cite{chen2011normal} and our proof use the zero-bias transformation, while \cite{bolthausen1984estimate} and \cite{chen2015error} did not.
+Since the normal approximation of $W_{A,\pi}$ in Wasserstein distance can be bounded by the $L_1$ norm difference between $W_{A,\pi}$ and its zero-bias transformation \citep[Theorem 4.1]{chen2011normal}: